 - Foundations of behavioral health psychology specifically as it relates to stress disorders

-- Exposure to multi-national cultures through residential international intensives and studying with national faculty and cohort
+- Exposure to multi-national cultures through international intensives and studying with national faculty and cohort

-- A distributed learning format that will afford students the advantages of in-depth studies during required intensive residency sessions, as well as real-time and self-paced online learning.
+- A hybrid face to face and distance learning format that will afford students the advantages of in-depth studies as well as real-time and by self-paced online learning